Tummy Tuck (Abdominoplasty)

 For a full tummy tuck, the scar will typically extend from hip to hip, but it is usually concealed in the waist line of underwear or a bikini and a thin line around the belly button.
 I only use dissolvable stitches and I bury them under the surface of the skin.
 Although some surgeons will use staples to close after surgery, because they are faster, I do not use them, because I do not think they give the best looking scar.

 I should note, however, that some patients naturally form thick, hard scars regardless of how skilled and careful the surgeon is during surgery.

 Do I have to have general anesthesia for my abdominoplasty?

 Typically, I prefer general anesthesia for my patients.
 Although it can be done with epidural or spinal anesthesia, that is not my first choice for most patients.

 No one can guarantee your results.
-You can, however, ensure that your surgeon has had the right training, by confirming that s/he is board certified by the American Board of Plastic Surgery.
+You can, however, ensure that your doctor has had the right training, by confirming that s/he is board certified by the American Board of Plastic Surgery.
 Although many physicians claim to be board certified, you should confirm their specialty.
-In addition, you can gain comfort if your surgeon is a member of the American Society of Plastic Surgeons (ASPS).
+In addition, you can gain comfort if your doctor is a member of the American Society of Plastic Surgeons (ASPS).
 The ASPS confirms plastic surgeons’ background training and education.
 In addition, they ensure that the doctor keeps up on the latest medical developments and research.